 1.Load Xtraction in your browser, preferably Chrome.

-2.Click the About link at the bottom of the application window.
+2.Click the About link at the bottom of the page.

-3.In the About dialog, you’ll notice two version numbers that should match each other.
-If the Client Version shows a lower number (your previous version), your browser is still using a locally cached copy of the old version.
+3.In the About dialog, you’ll notice two version numbers that should match.
+If the Client Version shows a lower number, your browser may still be using a locally cached copy of the old version.
 You can remove this cached copy by clearing the temporary internet files from your browser.